Vertical Garden Basics: Trellis Types, Safety, and Wind-Proofing

 The best trellis is the one that matches your crop’s weight and your site’s wind.
 For containers and exposed areas, choose a tripod, A-frame, or panel trellis, anchor it to the ground or container, and add at least 3 tie points per plant as it grows.

-Vertical gardening is one of the simplest ways to increase harvests, improve airflow, and keep plants healthier— especially in tight yards, patios, and urban spaces.
+Vertical gardening is one of the simplest ways to increase harvests, improve airflow, and keep plants healthier— especially in tight yards, patios, balconies, and urban spaces.
 A good trellis also supports eco-restoration goals by reducing soil splash, improving water efficiency, and helping gardeners grow more food with fewer inputs.

 Related Guides in This Series